Why Earn a Bachelor’s Degree in Forensics at Indiana State?

 The Forensic Science concentration is ideal if you want to work in a crime lab or pursue graduate studies.
 This concentration includes advanced science courses and lab work to prepare for careers in disciplines such as forensic analysis or DNA technology.

 Required courses include fundamentals of molecular biology, human anatomy, human physiology, cellular and microbial biology, genetics, analytical chemistry, organic chemistry, and biochemistry.
-Electives feature forensic biology, entomology, forensic geology, and others.
+Electives include forensic biology, forensic geology, advanced chemistry courses, and others.

-The Forensic Studies concentration offers a flexible path with fewer total credits and more electives in areas like law, sociology, and criminal justice.
-The concentration focuses less on lab work and more on the analytical and legal aspects of forensics.
+The Forensic Studies concentration offers a flexible path with fewer total credits and a broader range of electives in areas including anthropology, geology and soil analysis, sociology, and legal studies.

 Required courses include forensic biology, analytical chemistry, and forensic geology.
-Electives feature digital heritage, soil genesis and classification, forensic anthropology, earth science, legal research, the judicial process, jury trial process, policy implications of genomic science, sociology, sociology of deviant behavior, legal studies, and others.
+Electives include soil genesis and classification, forensic anthropology, earth science, geochemistry, legal research, policy implications of genomic science, genetics, sociology of deviant behavior, and others.

 Transfer Credit